judah4/judah4.github.io/_drafts/top-games-of-all-time-2023.md

 ### Magic: The Gathering

 I spend too much on the card game but I enjoy player Edh/Commander.

-### Mabinogi

-My all time favorite MMO.
-I played this so much in high school.
-I loved the skill based stat system.
-Runescape may have been why I feel in love with MMORPGs but Mabinogi is what deepened my interest and why I love virtual worlds.

 ### Mass Effect